embEDUx/documentation/src/usage/linux.md

 # Linux
-This guide will help you through the steps to generate a **Linux** kernel for your desired platform.
+This guide will help you through the steps to build **Linux** kernel for your desired platform.

 ## Prerequisites